 Cricket

-St John’s College Cricket Club welcomes everyone, whatever ability.
-Whether you’re keen to really work on your game or just want to come for a bit of fun in a relaxed environment we would love to have you.
+St John’s College Cricket Club welcomes everyone, whatever ability or experience you arrive at Johns with.
+Whether you’re keen to really work on your game or just want to come for a both of fun in a relaxed environment we would love to have you.
+We currently train once a week in Epiphany and Easter terms, with an intercollegiate outdoor T20 league taking place in Easter term.
+We hope to see you on the field!

 Join the Facebook group here! https://www.facebook.com/groups/stjohnscollegecricket/